Brandon-The-Dev/Hydra/readme.md

-profile | Allows users to view there profile on the bot. rich | Displays whos has the most coins in a server. rob | Allows users to rob each other. search | Allows users to search for free coins. sell | Allows users to sell items that they have recived or have bought from the shop. servers | Allows users to check how many servers the bot is on. shop | Displays all the items that are available to be bought. use | Allows users to use some items to gain rewards that they are able to sell for coins. vote | Allows users to vote for the bot. withdraw | Allows users to withdraw coins from there bank.
+profile | Allows users to view there profile on the bot. rich | Displays whos has the most coins in a server. rob | Allows users to rob each other. roulette | Allows users to make a bet and try win more back. search | Allows users to search for free coins. sell | Allows users to sell items that they have recived or have bought from the shop. servers | Allows users to check how many servers the bot is on. shop | Displays all the items that are available to be bought. slots | Allows users to make a bet and try win more back. use | Allows users to use some items to gain rewards that they are able to sell for coins. vote | Allows users to vote for the bot. withdraw | Allows users to withdraw coins from there bank.